hanabi/hanabi.github.io/Reference.md

 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
 * Note that the "left-most" *Priority* is contextual and does not always apply.
 For example, it is common for players to play a right-most card that was originally clued with a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.
 * Normally, blind-playing cards has *Priority* over playing clued cards that lead into other people's hands.
-However, blind-playing a card from a *Gentleman's Discard* is a special exception and does NOT have *Priority*.
-(The *Gentleman's Discards* is a special move that is covered later.)
+However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
+In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
+(The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)